If you experience symptoms of polycystic ovary syndrome (PCOS), they'll usually become apparent in your late teens or early 20s.

 PCOS is one of the most common causes of female infertility.
-Many women discover they have PCOS when they're trying to get pregnant and are unsuccessful.
+Many women discover they have PCOS when they're having difficulty getting pregnant.

 During each menstrual cycle, the ovaries release an egg (ovum) into the uterus (womb).
 This process is called ovulation and usually occurs once a month.

-But women with PCOS often fail to ovulate or ovulate infrequently, which means they have irregular or absent periods and find it difficult to get pregnant.
+But women with PCOS do not ovulate or ovulate infrequently, which means they have irregular or absent periods and find it difficult to get pregnant.